Wayne State Warriors football

 The Wayne State Warriors football team is the college football team at Wayne State University in Detroit, Michigan.
 The Wayne State football team played their first game in October 1918.
 The Wayne State Warriors have competed in the Great Lakes Intercollegiate Athletic Conference since 1999 (and previously from 1975 to 1989), and are currently a Division II member of the National Collegiate Athletic Association (NCAA).
 Wayne State plays their home games at Tom Adams Field at Wayne State Stadium.
 All Wayne State games are broadcast on WDTK radio.

 Home venue

 The WSU football team had multiple venues during its early years, including Goldberg Field, University of Detroit Stadium and Keyworth Stadium.
 The first long-term location for the football team was Tartar Field, followed by Tom Adams Field in Wayne State Stadium.

-Coaches/Athletic director

-Rob Fournier became the athletic director for Wayne State in September 2000.
-He is also currently a finance committee member for the conference.
-Before coming to WSU, he was a part of the commissioner's staff for the Mid-American Conference.
-He received his Bachelor of Science, master's and law degree from University of Akron.
+Head coaches

+Wayne State University Interim Director of Athletics Erika Wallace announced Tyrone Wheatley as the next football head coach for the Warriors on Jan.
+26, 2023.
+He becomes the 20th head coach in program history, which enters its 106th year and 105th playing season (due to COVID in 2020) in the fall of 2023.

+Prior to joining the Broncos, Wheatley served as Morgan State's head coach for three seasons from 2019-21.
+During his tenure, he led the program to five wins despite the Mid-Eastern Athletic Conference's cancelation of the 2020 fall football season (COVID-19).

+Overseeing Jacksonville's running back room from 2017–18, Wheatley helped orchestrate a rushing attack that averaged 124.6 rushing yards per game over his two seasons.
+In 2018, the Jaguars posted the NFL's best rushing attack (141.4 YPG) and tallied the second-most rushing touchdowns (18) that year.